 Fraudsters often enter one word in the cardholder name field, for example, "Jessica", "John", "Bob".
 The fraud scores triggers if this happens and attributes a score accordingly.

-Triggers if the provided delivery method matches a configured value.
+Triggers if the delivery method in the payment request matches a configured value.
 This is most commonly used to flag express delivery transactions as higher risk.

 Fraudsters want to ensure that as little time as possible passes between them committing a transaction, and receiving their goods.
 As such, faster delivery methods tend to be higher risk.

-Enter a list of blocked delivery methods under Modify blocked delivery methods.
+Enter a list of blocked delivery methods under Modify blocked delivery methods in the rule configuration.
 The list is comma separated and the rule is case insensitive.
 For example: mail,email,download.